Skip to content

 Newer thermometers include non-mercury liquids contained in glass, as well as digital and electronic devices.
 Thermometers that check body temperature in the ear, across the forehead, or which have a digital display do not contain mercury.
 The Environmental Protection Agency (EPA) recommends using mercury-free thermometers, but does not specify the type.

 If the liquid in the thermometer is not silver in color, it does not contain mercury.
 The non-silver liquid-in-glass thermometers is typically colored alcohol.
 Contact with the skin or inside of the mouth could cause minor irritation or a burning sensation that should go away quickly.
 If the liquid spills, rinse off the exposed areas with water.
-If the liquid gets in the eye, flush the eye with water for 15–20 minutes, then call Poison Control.
+If the liquid gets in the eye, flush the eye with water for 15–20 minutes.
+Follow these detailed eye irrigation instructions, then after rinsing the eye, use the webPOISONCONTROL online tool to get help, or call your poison center at 1-800-222-1222.

 Some thermometers contain a silver substance that is not mercury called Galinstan.
 Galinstan liquid consists of tin, indium, and gallium.
 According to its manufacturer, Galinstan is not toxic when swallowed because it passes through the digestive system without effect.
 Inhalation is also not a concern because there is no absorption through the lungs.
 Skin exposure to Galinstan can cause irritation.
 If a thermometer has silver liquid and is not labeled as “mercury-free,” assume it contains mercury.

 Electronic thermometers contain no potentially hazardous liquids.
 However, many of them contain button-cell batteries, which can be very harmful if swallowed.
-If a battery is swallowed, contact the battery ingestion hotline at 800-498-8666 or call Poison Control
+If a battery is swallowed, contact the battery ingestion hotline at 800-498-8666 or call your poison center.

 How to safely dispose of a mercury thermometer.